TSHABBA01/alx-pre_course/0x01-git/README.md

 My first read me
 I am so excited to be an ALX student!
+I am learning so much